microg/SafeParcel/README.md

 --------------------------

 It is recommended to add a version code to the fields being parceled in a SafeParcel object.
-Although the SafeParcel format is version agnostic, your code maybe is not.
+Although the SafeParcel format is version-agnostic, your code may be not.
 With a version code, you can realize that the object was deserialized from an older version and ensure that fields that did not exist previously are populated.